 The Ground underneath our Feet turns into Objects of Art

-The Decrustate Collective has developed a unique technique to fix and peel original earth surfaces worldwide.
-The Art Collective brings these visual as well as haptic art works called Decrustates into new contexts within Concept Art, the environmental art scene and architecture.
+The Decrustate Collective has developed a unique technique to permanently fix and peel original earth surfaces worldwide.

 Decrustate ‚A Snake’s Place for the Night‘

-We are proud and very exited about Harrison Ford’s choice: in 20 years of Decrustation we only once came across the spot where a side-winding adder wriggled itself into the sand to spend the night protected from the cold.
-In the morning it continued its foraging.
-We followed its tracks and found this:
+We are proud and very exited about Harrison Ford’s choice of a Decrustate, the spot where a sidewinding adder spend the night buried into the sand: in 20 years of Decrustation we never came across something similar where a side-winding adder wriggled itself into the sand for protection from the cold.
+The Decrustate shows the surface in the morning when the snake continued its foraging.

 Documentation of Decrustate Acre at the Brandenburger Tor, Berlin, Germany